trevorhoner/HexDesk/README.md

 7. All other global variables can be changed but at your own risk.
 That's what open source is for after all.

-## Objectives
+## Contributing
-Ideally, HexDesk remains as an open-source project where everybody from around the world can contribute their ideas.
-The more the project grows and expands, the more possibilities also occur.
+HexDesk is an open-source modular desk organization system designed using SolidWorks Maker.
+All source parts are currently native SolidWorks files, so anybody who is willing to contribute to the project will need a license of SolidWorks.
+Fortunately, [SolidWorks Maker](https://www.solidworks.com/solution/solidworks-makers) remains about $48/yr U.S.D for an annual license.

 ## License
 HexDesk is under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).